regine/meltmodel/contributing.md

 open source projects, is free, and we strongly recommend that collaborators sign up and use Github to assist in collaboration.

+In particular, Github allows you to create your own fork of the model code, and host it on Github as well.
+Think of your fork as your own version of the model, which you can modify, upload and share these modifications.
+Github also offers tools for combining changes from forks into the main project, as well as tools to discussing changes before they are merged.
+These tools make forking the project a great way to get started contributing, instructions for making your own fork on Github are located at [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo).

 Using Git
 ---------
 Git's a flexible tool, which allows for a wide variety of